Roomba: Ninth generation: j series

 The j7 and j7+ models went on sale in September 2021 and debuted Precision Vision: the navigation system that detects and avoids obstacles like power cords and pet waste.
 The j7 is a direct upgrade to the Roomba i7, with the same overall body design and rated ten times the suction compared to the standard model. iRobot simultaneously removed the i7 from its website and it is now retired.

 In September 2022, iRobot announced the Roomba Combo j7+, which is a Roomba j7+ that includes mopping capabilities with a lifting mop.
 Shipping began on October 4. iRobot has also released the j8+ which is a Costco exclusive variant of the j7+.

 On September 11, 2023, iRobot released the Roomba j9+, Combo j9+, and Combo j5.
 The Roomba j9+ offers 100% more suction compared to other j and i series Roombas.
 The Roomba Combo j9+ offers an entire new docking station with a water tank refill function added.
 Both j9+, Combo j9, and Combo j5 received new iRobot OS updates.

 Tenth Generation: Max series

-The Roomba Combo 10 Max robot + AutoWash dock was announced by iRobot on July 23, 2024. iRobot stated that this was powered by their iRobot OS. iRobot also said that it brings independent cleaning to a whole new level with their first multifunction AutoWash dock. iRobot also stated in their press release that the AutoWash dock recharges the robot, washes and dries the mopping pad, empties debris, and self-cleans.
+The Roomba Combo 10 Max robot was announced by iRobot on July 23, 2024, selling for $1,399.00.
+This model introduced a new AutoWash dock, which recharges the robot, washes and dries the mopping pad, empties debris, and self-cleans.

-The Roomba 10 Max began presale on July 23, 2024, able to purchase in the US, Canada, and some international markets, with shipments estimating to start in August 2024.
-The presale prices started at $1,399.00.

 Floor cleaning models

 iRobot announced their new series and robots on March 11, 2025.
-They released 5 new robots.
+They released five new robots.
 They opened pre-sale for the robots on March 18, 2025, able to purchase in North American and select European markets.
 Retail stores will begin introducing the floor cleaning models on March 23, 2025.
 Each at a different price range and some offering the AutoWash dock along with some adding new features.